LSPosed/MagiskOnWSALocal/README.md

 - Can I delete the installed folder?

     No.
-- How can I update WSA to new version?
+- How can I update WSA to a new version?

-    Delete `download` folder
+    Delete the `download` folder
     Rerun the script, replace the content of your previous installation and rerun `Install.ps1`.
 Don't worry, your data will be preserved.
 - How can I get the logcat from WSA?

     `%LOCALAPPDATA%\Packages\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalState\diagnostics\logcat`
-- How can I update Magisk to new version?
+- How can I update Magisk to a new version?

     Do the same as updating WSA
 - How to pass safetynet?